Guide Speculative

 GTA 6November 2026???12-18 months (estimated)

 Based on this pattern, the most likely window for a GTA 6 PC release is late 2027 to early 2028.
 Some optimistic analysts point to Rockstar potentially shortening the gap this time around, given the declining relevance of staggered launches.
-But Rockstar has never been a company that follows industry trends — they set them.
+Rockstar, though, has never been a company that follows industry trends.

 Predicted System Requirements

-Nobody — and I mean nobody — has official specs for GTA 6 on PC.
-But we can make educated guesses based on what we’ve seen in the trailers and what we know about the game’s technical ambitions.
-Here are our best estimates:
+No official specs exist for GTA 6 on PC.
+What follows are educated guesses based on trailer footage and what we know about the game’s technical ambitions.

 Minimum Requirements (Estimated)